z0al/dep/README.md

 2. Accept the permissions
 3. Allow access to repositories

+If you want to update a pull request dependencies write:

+![comment-screenshot][]

-On the next pull request, a status check from `dep` will appear:
+On the pull request, a status check from `dep` will appear:

 ![status-check-screenshot][]